xexu/simple-open-weather/README.md

 simple-open-weather
 ===================

-It's a jQuery plugin to show weather using OpenWeatherMap json api.
+It's a customizable jQuery plugin to show weather using OpenWeatherMap json api.

 Usage